alialib/alia/docs/actions.md

 --------------

 Actions can also call C++ functions to produce external side effects.
-This is typically how you would integrate custom side effects into your reactive application logic.
+This is typically how you would integrate custom side effects into your declarative application logic.
 Just like the functions that you [apply to signals](function-application.md) are *normal C++ functions with no side effects*, the functions that you use to define actions are *normal C++ functions